A home energy efficiency assessment is valuable for anyone looking to reduce their energy bills.

 There are three main types of heated towel rails.
 Which one is best for you will depend on your space, style and budget.

 All heated towel rails sold in Australia must meet Australian Safety Standards.
-If you are purchasing from online retailers, by sure to check that the unit has an IP rating.
+If you're purchasing from online retailers, by sure to check that the unit has an IP rating.
 This is called an ingress protection rating and it rates the appliance based on its level of protection against the ingress of water and other fluids.
 The higher the second number, the greater protection it provides from water ingress; an important consideration when installing in wet areas.
 Most towel rails have an IP55 rating, which means they are protected from dust, low pressure water jets and spray.

 How do you install heated towel rails?